 Can I Really Lose Weight in 7 Days?

-Yes, it’s possible to lose weight in a few hours by simply cutting down on carbs or salt, but this is more of a last-minute fix rather than a sustainable way of living.
+Yes, it’s possible to drop weight in just a few hours by reducing carbs or salt intake, but this method is more of a quick fix rather than a sustainable approach to weight management.
 While you may not shed 10 pounds of fat in 7 days, you can lose 5+ pounds with the two hacks mentioned, as some more sustainable methods below.

 For long-lasting and quick weight loss, you need to be in a calorie deficit.
 Or in other terms, you need to burn more calories than you consume.